-How long will we stand by while states kill our people?
+How long will we let fear rule our hearts?

 Last Tuesday, 3 February, headlines began to appear about yet another shipwreck, this time near Chios.
 We immediately started searching for information, making phone calls,